-Note: You can display a pattern to aid in adjusting the projected image using the Settings menu.
+Note: You can display a pattern to aid in adjusting the projected image using the Pattern button on the remote control.

 2. Press one of these keystone buttons on the control panel to display the Keystone adjustment screen.

 3. Press a keystone button on the projector's control panel to adjust the image shape.